“The curious paradox is that when I accept myself just as I am, then I can change.”

 General Mental Health Treatment Areas

-Anxiety
+Anxiety and stress

-Fatigue and burn-out
+Fatigue and burnout

 Grief and loss